Birth-death processes: Integral functionals of BDPs

+\citet{Karlin1957Classification,Karlin1957Differential} provided the first theoretical tools for working with integral functionals of general BDPs. \citet{Puri1966Homogeneous,Puri1968Some} derives the characteristic function for the joint distribution of simple linear BDP and its integral and gives expressions for moments and limiting distributions \citep{Puri1971MethodI,Puri1972MethodII,Puri1972MethodIII}. \citet{McNeil1970Integral} gives the first results for general BDPs, \citet{Gani1971Joint} derive expressions for the joint distribution of a general BDP and its integral, and \citet{Kaplan1974Limit} provides limit theorems for integrals of simple BDPs with immigration.
+Straightforward methods for moments of integrals of general BDPs using Laplace transforms are also available \citep{Hernandez1999Basic,Pollett2003Method,Pollett2003Integrals,Gani2008Simple}.
+However, most analyses of integral functionals of general BDPs are limited to simple analytically tractable models or focused on moments.

-Now we consider the problem of computing the distribution of \eqref{eq:main}.
-Our emphasis on first-passage times as the upper limit of integration in \eqref{eq:main} has two benefits.
+Now we consider the problem of computing the distribution of \eqref{eq:Ci}.
+Our emphasis on first-passage times as the upper limit of integration in \eqref{eq:Ci} has two benefits.
 First, our analyses need not be conditional on an arbitrary time in the future.
-Second, first passage times allow us to exploit powerful analytic tools that establish a correspondence between transition probabilities and first-passage times, allowing us to make analytic progress on integrals for arbitrary well-behaved processes.
+Second, first passage times allow us to exploit powerful analytic tools that establish a correspondence between transition probabilities and first-passage times, enabling analytic progress on integrals for arbitrary well-behaved processes.
 Our presentation follows the outline given by \citet{McNeil1970Integral}.
-Let

-be the Laplace transform of $W_i$.
-Recall that the destination state and waiting time $U$ until the first departure from a given state are independent in a continuous-time Markov process, so the joint probability factorizes as follows:
+Let $c_i(s) = \E\left[e^{-sC_i}\right]$ be the Laplace transform of $C_i$.
+Note that if $X(0)=i\in S$ then $\tau_i=0$, $C_i = 0$, and so $c_i(s)=1$.
+Now by an analogous conditioning argument for $X(0)=i \notin S$, we re-write the Laplace transform as